3vangelos/reshout/docs/ARCHITECTURE.md

 A View should take all inputs as `props`, and should very, very rarely, if ever, be stateful.
 Instead, the state should be managed in Redux, and injected to the component props by the container.

-To continue the Counter example, a view might look something like this:
+To continue the MessageList example, a view might look something like this:

 ```js
 import React, {PropTypes, StyleSheet, Text, View} from 'react-native';